little-fort/booster-bot/README.md

 ## Features

-- Randomly plays cards and progresses turns from any deck you've chosen
+- Randomly plays cards and progresses turns using any deck
 - Will farm matches on loop until stopped
 - Simulates user input with randomness to prevent detection.
 Does not modify game files in any way
 - No additional third-party software required